puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/controllers/statefulset.md

 `Delete`
-: The PVCs created from the StatefulSet `volumeClaimTemplate` are deleted for each Pod affected by the policy.
+: The PVCs created from the StatefulSet `volumeClaimTemplate` are deleted for each Pod impacted by the policy.
 With the `whenDeleted` policy all PVCs from the `volumeClaimTemplate` are deleted after their Pods have been deleted.
 With the `whenScaled` policy, only PVCs corresponding to Pod replicas being scaled down are deleted, after their Pods have been deleted.